TransFace++: Rethinking the Face Recognition Paradigm with a Focus on Accuracy, Efficiency, and Security: Related Works

 \section{Related Works}

-\textbf{Vision Transformer (ViT).} Recently, ViT has demonstrated its powerful feature representation ability in various vision tasks, including image recognition\cite{dosovitskiy2020image,touvron2021training,touvron2021going,liu2021swin}, semantic segmentation\cite{strudel2021segmenter,chen2022transmix}, and object detection/localization \cite{fang2021you,gao2021ts}.
-Unlike CNN, ViT is mainly based on the self-attention mechanism \cite{vaswani2017attention}, which can effectively capture the relationships between different features.
-It has been demonstrated that ViT does not generalize well when trained on insufficient amounts of training samples \cite{dosovitskiy2020image}.
-DeiT \cite{touvron2021training} introduces a novel knowledge distillation procedure to strengthen the ViT's generalization ability.
-To better extract both global and local visual information, TNT \cite{han2021transformer} employs an inner transformer block to model the relationship among sub-patches.
-ATS \cite{fayyaz2022adaptive} is proposed to design computationally efficient ViT models by adaptively sampling significant tokens.
+\textbf{Vision Transformer (ViT).} Recently, ViT has demonstrated its powerful feature representation ability in various vision tasks, including image recognition~\cite{dosovitskiy2020image,touvron2021training,liu2021swin}, semantic segmentation~\cite{li2024transformer}, and object detection~\cite{hao2025simple}.
+Unlike CNN, ViT is mainly based on the self-attention mechanism, which can effectively capture the relationships between different tokens.
+It has been demonstrated that ViT does not generalize well when trained on insufficient amounts of training samples~\cite{dosovitskiy2020image}.